$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 H-4 EAD Validity Period: The 18-Month Cap and Renewal Cycle

 If you received an H-4 EAD before December 2025, your card might be valid for two or three years.
-Those days are over.
-Effective December 5, 2025, USCIS reduced the maximum validity period for H-4 EAD cards to 18 months as part of its enhanced "security and fraud prevention" framework.
+Effective December 5, 2025, USCIS reduced the maximum validity period for certain EAD categories, including adjustment-of-status category (c)(9), to 18 months.
+H-4 EAD category (c)(26) was not included in that policy change.

 What Changed: Before and After December 2025